JAYESH-555/Sign-In-Form-Validation-Page/README.md

 # 👨‍💻🔍 Form Validation in React 👨‍💻🔍

-This project is a simple form validation app built with React to practice advanced hooks like useRef and useImperativeHandle.It offers real-time validation for email, password, and phone number fields.
+This project is a simple form validation app built with React to practice advanced hooks like useRef and useImperativeHandle.

+It offers real-time validation for email, password, and phone number fields.
 It provides immediate feedback with error messages and animations when invalid data is entered.

 A smooth and user-friendly interface ensures that users provide valid inputs before proceeding. 🎯✨

+# 🚀 Live Demo deployed on Vercel

+Check out the live version here: [Sign In](https://sign-in-validation-form-jayesh-555s-projects.vercel.app/)

 # ✨ Features

 Email Validation ✉️

 Ensure users provide a correctly formatted email address.
 Invalid emails trigger an error message and an eye-catching animation to highlight the issue.

 Password Validation 🔒

 Passwords must meet specific criteria for security.
 Invalid passwords will result in helpful feedback.

 Phone Number Validation 📞

 Users must input a valid phone number format, ensuring correct data collection for contact information.

 Error Handling & Animations 🚨💫

 Invalid input fields trigger a shake animation for enhanced user experience.
 Clear error messages guide users to correct mistakes before moving to the next step.

 Multi-Step Form 📝

 The form is divided into three steps:

 1️⃣ Email & Password Input

 2️⃣ Username Input

 3️⃣ Phone Number Input & Submission

 After successful submission, a success message is displayed with the user's details.

 Logout Functionality 🔄

 Allows users to reset the form without reloading the page.

 # 🛠️ Technologies Used

 React ⚛️

 Leveraging React’s core features and hooks like useRef and useImperativeHandle for flexible form handling.

 CSS 🎨

 Styled components for modern UI, ensuring a pleasant user experience with smooth animations and responsiveness.

 Vercel for Deployment 🌍

 Easily deployable on platforms like Vercel for fast and reliable live hosting.

 # 💡 How to Run Locally